Teaganjzg/Brandt-Reppond-s-website/README.md

 professional and musical impression of him.

 ## Design & sketches
-I used browser design and scretch to plan out what this website should look like and feel.
-It's basically planing out the structure, color, typeface and make a sketch by hand then code and view in browser see how it looks like then make adjustments and go back to see the result, repeat till you are satisfied.
+I used browser design and sketch to plan out what this website should look like and feel.
+It's basically planing out the structure, color, typeface and make a sketch by hand then code and view in browser see how it looks like then make adjustments and go back to see the result, repeat till I am satisfied.

 ### colors
 Colors are very important in design.
 I choose black as background and orange(\#e67e22) as highlight since black can gave the user a sense of music